 One is that Kubrick shoves most of the story line aside at this point so that instead it is a moment without history.
 A father (stepfather) has arrived at the hospital to pick up his minor daughter, and the hospital has already released her, without his consent, and then blames him when he goes mad.
 Kubrick shifts the bad guy blame away from the individual and instead to the institution, which is clearly indefensible.
-Because, despite what Humbert is and has been doing to Lolita, what the hospital has done is wrong as they know nothing about Humbert's relationship with Lolita.
-Instead we have a father who is freaking out that his daughter is gone and the hospital is threatening to wrap him up in a straitjacket.
+Because, despite what Humbert is and has been doing to Lolita, what the hospital has done is wrong.
+They know nothing about Humbert's sick relationship with Lolita.
+All they know is Humbert is her father.
+So, as far as the hospital would be concerned they are dealing with a father who is freaking out that his daughter is gone and rather than assuming responsibility the hospital is threatening to wrap him up in a straitjacket.
 The flagrant contempt and sense of superiority of the institution in its egotism retracks any hostility we may have for Humbert away from him and toward them.
 Humbert has tried throughout the film to keep all eyes averted from his relationship with Lolita, counting on his own superior ways as the respectable European professor.
-Now, he has become only the father (at least he is such in their eyes) and his rightful rage is turned not only against him but against all parents.
+Now, he has become only the father (at least he is such in their eyes) and his rage is righteous but powerless.

 The sacrifice of the individual for sake of the institution is in all of Kubrick's films.